 broot is an awesome fuzzy directory navigator and file path manipulator.
 I mostly use it for viewing directory trees and renaming deeply nested files.

-exa is a next generation
+eza is a next generation

 ls replacement.
 I’ve aliased

 l to it and am generally unaware that it’s what I’m using.
 (Edit: A previous version of this post referenced exa, which I’ve since learned is unmaintained.)

 ripgrep is a next generation, ridiculously fast